daguenther/Z2A/Resources/Coding.md

 ## Python (C1, I1, U3)

 Python is one of the best languages to learn how to code applications.
-It is fairly straightforward, and comes preinstalled on Ubuntu computers. p
+It is fairly straightforward, and comes preinstalled on Ubuntu computers.
+While